Circumflex Artery Dystrophic Calcification

 1. Aging: As people age, the risk of calcification in arteries increases.

-5. High cholesterol levels: Elevated levels of cholesterol in the blood can lead to plaque formation and calcification.
+5. High levels: Elevated levels of cholesterol in the blood can lead to plaque formation and calcification.

 6. Smoking: Tobacco use damages blood vessels and accelerates the development of arterial calcification.